Forsyth, GA

 118 people

-As of 2023, 2.89% of Forsyth, GA residents (134 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.89% of Forsyth, GA residents (134 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Forsyth, GA was 2.59%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Forsyth, GA compared to that of it's neighboring and parent geographies.